rahulraja25/rahulraja25.github.io/_pages/about.md

 Before my stint at IISc, I was an Associate Software Engineer in [Robert Bosch](https://www.bosch.in/) where I worked on applying statistical machine learning algorithms to develop component models for vehicle modelling software(VeMoX).
 In undergrad, I had interned in the student satellite program from [ISRO](https://www.isro.gov.in/) where I worked on developing an attitude determination algorithm using Extended Kalman filters.

-Apart from research, I enjoy long treks, music from Pink Floyd and Odesza, learning about economics and exploring financial markets.
+On the personal front, I enjoy long treks, music from Pink Floyd and Odesza, learning about behavioural economics, psychology and exploring financial markets.
+I am an AI researcher by day and a geo-political analyst by night.
+Can talk about AI, MMA, F1 and politics all day, everyday:)

 **News**: